Set your hybrid team up for success. Understand the key considerations and access resources for leaders.

 Whether working on campus or remotely, collectively we make UBC an inspiring place for students to learn, as well as for faculty and staff to research, teach and work.

-Hybrid work arrangements must follow the hybrid work program objectives, principles, guidelines and considerations.
-As a leader, you are expected to decide if hybrid work arrangements are suitable for your interested employees and your broader team.
+Hybrid Work Agreements must follow the hybrid work program objectives, principles, guidelines and considerations.
+As a leader, you are expected to decide if hybrid work is suitable for your interested employees and your broader team.

 If you have staff who wish to participate in the hybrid work program, follow these steps to determine an appropriate plan for your unit.

-- Before agreeing to any hybrid work arrangements, use the decision-making resources below.
-Contact your Senior HR Leader if you require additional decision-making support.
+- Contact your Senior HR Leader if you require additional decision-making support.

-- Draft a team schedule and share the team schedule with employees in your unit to receive any further feedback.
+- Draft a team schedule for on-campus and remote days and share it with employees in your unit to receive any further feedback.

 - Have eligible employees complete the request for a Hybrid Work Agreement in Workday.

-- Monitor and evaluate your unit’s hybrid work arrangements on a regular basis, and adjust as needed.
+- Monitor and evaluate your unit’s Hybrid Work Agreements on a regular basis, and adjust as needed.

 Decision-making resources and tips